aychen5/youtube-extremism-replication/main-text-figures.md

     ## [1] 14.28387

-Number of alternative superconsumers is 17.
+Number of alternative superconsumers is 17 (weighted 18.4).

 ``` r
 activity_data_supers %>%